theonethread/falkor-commander/readme.md

 // Work In Progress
 ```

 The `falkor-commander` project is a standalone `npm` command-line application written in strict ES6 TypeScript.
-It is a plugin based task runner / - sequencer using the [`@falkor/falkor-library`](https://www.npmjs.com/package/@falkor/falkor-library "Visit") to make everyday DevOps tasks more approachable, friendly, and secure in the terminal for non-technical people.
+It is a plugin based task runner / -sequencer using the [`@falkor/falkor-library`](https://www.npmjs.com/package/@falkor/falkor-library "Visit") to make everyday devops tasks more approachable, friendly, and secure in the terminal for non-technical people.

 ## **Usage**